Flood restoration works – roads

 Major works Other works Restoration overviewMap of works Important information

-Responding to high priority road hazards caused by weather eventsOur local road network has suffered significant damage following the February 2022 flood.
-Subscribe to the Tweed Link for further information on Council's road restoration projects post-flood.
+Responding to high priority road hazards caused by weather eventsOur local road network suffered significant damage following the February 2022 flood.
+Additional damage from Tropical Cyclone Alfred is currently estimated.

 Don't remove or tamper with traffic lights or road signage – it puts people at risk and it's illegal.
 Read more.